amirrezapanahi/fsharpbyexample/README.md

 $ tools/build
 ```

-To build continuously in a loop:
+To build continuously in a loop (allows for hot-reloading):

 ```console
 $ tools/build-loop